shuyelin06/Obsidian-Notes/content/Classes/CMSC456/CMSC456.md

 > Both the sender and receiver are in sync (so long as they have the same initial key), so the receiver can decrypt the ciphertext with the same pad!

 Because the stream cipher does not use the same key, we have a secure scheme that can be used to send multiple variable-length messages!
 However, this requires that the sender and receiver are in sync-- if any bit is dropped, then they won't be in sync and the decryption will fail.
+> It's possible to use a PRG to create a practical encryption scheme, with the cavaet that the sender and receiver need to share a state!

 ## Chosen Plain-Text Attack Security (CPA)
 Computational security was a bit of a weak and limited notion.
 Here, we define a notion that can actually be used in practice.
-> This notion can be used for multiple messages, and is a standard notion of security!
+> This notion can be used for multiple messages, and is a very standard notion of security!

 Consider a private-key encryption scheme `Gen, Enc, Dec`, any adversary $A$, and any value $n$ for the security parameter.

 We define the following experiment, $PrivK^{cpa}_{A, II} (n)$.
 1. The challenger (sender / receiver) will generate some key $k = Gen(1^n)$.
-2. The adversary gets **oracle access** to the encryption algorithm, $A^{Enc_k (\cdot)}$.
+2. The adversary gets **oracle access** to the encryption algorithm, denoted $A^{Enc_k (\cdot)}$.
 This means that $A$ does not know $k$, but gets to use the encryption scheme.
 They're allowed to choose a plaintext message $m$ and get back a ciphertext $c$, for as many messages as they want (in polynomial time).
 3. When the adversary has sampled enough input-output pairs, it sends two messages $m_0, m_1$ to the challenger.
 4. The challenger picks a bit $b = \{0,1\}$ at random, and based on this chooses one of the messages to encrypt $Enc_k (m_b) = c$.
 5. After receiving the ciphertext, $A$ gets oracle-access to the encrpytion scheme to query again.
 6. When ready the adversary outputs $b'$, guessing what message the challenger chose.
 7. $PrivK^{cpa}_{A, II} (n) = 1$ if $b' = b$, and 0 if $b' \ne b$.

-We say our scheme has **indistinguishable encryptions under a chosen-plaintext attack (CPA-secure)** if for all polynomial-time adversaries $A$, there exists a negligible functio such that
+We say our scheme has **indistinguishable encryptions under a chosen-plaintext attack (CPA-secure)** if for all PPT adversaries $A$, there exists a negligible function such that
 $$
 Pr[PrivK^{cpa}_{A,II} (n) = 1] \le \frac{1}{2} + negl(n)
 $$

+While this is a one-shot game, we can prove that CPA-security gives us security for multiple encryptions!

+> [!Abstract] Theorem
+> Any adversary $A$ that has indistinguishable encryptions under a CPA-attack also has indistinguishable **multiple encryptions** under a chosen plain-text attack!
+>
+> This means that we can use CPA-secure schemes with the same key, as many times as we want while maintaining security!

 > [!Info]
 > If the adversary $A$ is allowed to query the oracle, what is stopping the adversary from just querying $m_0, m_1$?
 They could just query $m_0, m_1$ and see what the ciphertext is!